 Energy prices have been rising gradually over the past decade.
-Essentially, the cost of fuel and electricity has increased to unprecedented levels, leading to higher utility bills for property owners.
+Essentially, the cost of fuel and electricity has increased to unprecedented levels, leading to higher utility bills for property owners and renters

 Fortunately, you can cut down on your bills using several methods.
 For most homeowners, the first step would be to replace the HVAC system with a more energy-efficient air conditioner.
-Seemingly, this might work for a while, but it is not enough.
-Your surest bet in regards to lowering electricity costs is installing energy-saving lighting systems.
+This might work for a while, but it is not enough.
+Your best bet in regards to lowering electricity costs is installing energy-saving lighting systems.

 When it comes to energy-efficient light installations, two types of bulbs come to mind.
 These include LED and Fluorescent Lights.